 And what does HighDroxy smell like?

 All HighDroxy products are unscented - we do not use perfume.
 A slight odor can of course still be perceived, because the ingredients used also have their own smell.
 This can - quite subjectively - be noticeable or not.

-CALM BALM, for example, cannot olfactorically deny its skin-soothing active ingredient, the frankincense extract.
+For example, the CALM BALM cannot olfactorically deny its skin-soothing active ingredient, the frankincense extract.

-And in the PORIFY BHA SOLUTION contains its fresh scent from cucumber extract, which is moisturizing and cooling.
+And in the PORIFY BHA SOLUTION contains its fresh scent from the extract of cucumber, which is moisturizing and cooling.

 Image credit: Shutterstock / New Africa